 - All Others: $2,299*

 - NEW!
-If you bring six additional colleagues from your firm, you are eligible for a reserved table, a discounted rate for your colleagues, and a pre-workshop prep call with the instructor to select your team process.
-Just answer "yes" to the question about purchasing a table when you register and we'll send you details and a discount code to add your colleagues.
-If you've already registered or have any questions, please email firstname.lastname@example.org with "LLS Reserved Table" in the subject line.
+If you brought six additional colleagues from your firm, you were eligible for a reserved table, a discounted rate for your colleagues, and a pre-workshop prep call with the instructor to select your team process.
+If you answered "yes" to the question about purchasing a table when you registered and we sent you details and a discount code to add your colleagues.

 *Please note that all cancellation policies and disclaimers that are enumerated on the C4 Conference registration page apply to this preconference workshop as well.
 A minimum of 12 must be registered to run the course.